infosys-gcp-training/gke-training/01-gke-cluster/INSTRUCTIONS-part-1.md

 1. Click **RUN IN CLOUD SHELL**
 1. The Cloud Shell terminal will open, press “Enter” in the Cloud Shell

->You can also choose to copy the gcloud command.
-Save the command for whenever you wish to connect to the cluster, you can just reuse the command.
+You can also choose to copy the gcloud command.
+Save the command for whenever you wish to connect to the cluster, you can just reuse the command. \
 Ex: `gcloud container clusters get-credentials [CLUSTER_NAME] --zone [CLUSTER_ZONE] --project [PROJECT_ID]`

 Once connected, you use the **kubectl** command to list, view, create, update, delete resources
+> These are **imperative** commands.

 ## Using kubectl commands
 #### View nodes